 - If you have pain in your abdomen that lasts more than 6-8 hours, you may have an ulcer in your stomach or small bowel.
 This can be caused by any coils that were placed to block off arteries from the Y-90 beads.
 Your provider will give you medicines to treat this.

 You will receive medications during and after the procedure to help with these symptoms.

 What restrictions do I have after the procedure?

-- Limit close contact with others for the first week.
+- Limit close contact with others.

 - Not sleep in the same bed as your partner.

 - Not sit next to anyone for more than 2 hours.